vihaanshah2014/OutReach/README.md

-Social Media Scraper
+Social Media Outreach AI
 ====================

 This project provides a Python-based scraper that extracts recent posts and links from YouTube, Instagram, and Twitter profiles.
-It also generates professional direct messages (DMs) based on the scraped content to promote Nas.io.
+It also generates professional direct messages (DM) based on the scraped content to promote Nas.io.

 Features
 --------